akaJLM/a-safe-place-for-my-test/master/a-safe-place/wamp-and-zendframework/README.md

 13 Open as administrator (right click) your text editor and open the file > windows > system32 > Drivers > etc > hosts and add the line

 ```
+127.0.0.1	localhost
 127.0.0.1	zf2.localhost localhost

 ```

-14 Restart your computer, restart your wamp server, visite zf2.localhost
+14 Restart your computer (mendatory)

+15 Start now your wamp server, visite zf2.localhost

-Now it's really a few step to start any project with zf2, just create the project with the step 10 (just choose another folder name) and also step 12 + 13 (just add a virtual host but just choose another folder path name and another domain.localhost name)
+Now it's a few step to start any project with zf2, just create the project with the step 10 (just choose another folder name) and also step 12 + 13 (just add a virtual host but just choose another folder path name and another domain.localhost name)